themeteorchef/commonmark/README.md

 #### Customization

-We also have full access to commonmark.js on the server using the global `CommonMark`:
+We also have full access to commonmark.js directly on the client and server using the global `CommonMark`:

 ```javascript
 var reader = new CommonMark.Parser();